jeremyrempel/jeremyrempel.github.io/index.md

 ---

 I'm an Engineer working at Etsy in NYC on Android.
 Any content, opinions are my own.
 I write and talk about things that are interesting to me.
-Visiting NYC and want to talk tech?
+In NYC and want to talk tech?
 Lets grab a coffee.

 ## My Interests
 - Android